Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Bind

-- **Bind to -** Cause someone to feel strongly attach to a person or place.
+- **Bind to -** Cause someone to feel strongly attached to a person or place.
-    - This demonstrates how new cultural symbols bound provincials to the identify of the Roman world.
+    - This demonstrates how new cultural symbols bound provincials to the identity of the Roman world.

 ## Breach